bobby5develops/williams-sonoma-challenge/doc/css.md

     [orphans and widows](https://en.wikipedia.org/wiki/Widows_and_orphans) do
     [not appear on printed pages](https://css-tricks.com/almanac/properties/o/orphans/)

-The print styles are included along with the other `css` to [avoid the additional HTTP request](http://www.phpied.com/delay-loading-your-print-css/).
+The print styles are included along with the other `scss` to [avoid the additional HTTP request](http://www.phpied.com/delay-loading-your-print-css/).
 Also, they should always be included last, so that the other styles can be overwritten.